 card is technically arbitrary.
 By convention, however, you will see it called

 You can find the full definition of

-sys/zuse.hoon, but for now it's enough to know that this is the default app state and includes various faces for information.
+sys/zuse.hoon, but for now it's enough to know that includes contextual data used by Gall with particular faces.
 Below are some important such faces:

 ourThe ship this code is running on